-In order to ensure the correct use of the modeling equation, previous studies were used to validate the current cycles.
-Thermal efficiency has been taken as the validation parameter for both the cycles.
-Present combined (SCO2-ORC) cycle was validated with the previous study Singh and Mishra [11] at same baseline conditions respective to references.
-Thermal efficiency of the cycle was found nearly to the respective previous research as shown in table 2.
+Thermal efficiency is considered as the validation parameter for both the cycles.
+The $CSCO_2$ cycle was validated with the previous studies Kim et al. [31] at same input conditions.
+Apart from this, bottoming ORC was also validated with previous study Clemente et al. [32] at same input conditions.
+Thermal efficiency of the both topping and bottoming cycle was obtained nearly to the respective previous research as displayed in table 2 and 3 respectively.
 However, present study was performed with input parameters that are different from the previous studies those were used for the validation purpose.